Tran-Foxxo/LRLuna/README.md

 You can download the latest version on the releases page Download gwen-lra here: https://github.com/jealouscloud/gwen-lra (it's necessary, put it in the dedicated folder)

-Afterwards, use visual studio to build the thing.
+Afterwards, use visual studio to build the thing or just use the stuff I've provided in the build folder.

 ## Windows